kiramclean/notes/talks/typescript/typescript-lighthouse-labs.md

 _http://pypl.github.io_

 ^ JS is super popular, you can use all the existing libraries in your typescript projects
+  - benefits of JS (huge ecosystem, runs everywhere -- mobile, web, desktop, servers, but more scalable

 ---

 # Tooling
 - Refactoring
 - Auto-formattting
+- Documentation

 ^ Because of the typing information, your editor can help you out with things like renaming and refactoring
+  - visual studio is free, built by microsoft
+  - tsserver integrates with your IDE
+  - tslint (community built and maintained)

 ---

 # ES6/ES7 features

----

----
----
----

-# Inference vs. Assertion

----
+- classes, inheritance, private members
+- constructor shorthand
+- default argument values

--
+- arrow functions

----

-- what are types?

-- why use it?
+- async/await

-    + benefits of JS (huge ecosystem, runs everywhere -- mobile, web, desktop, servers,  but more scalable
-    + tooling
-        * tsserver integrates with an IDE
-        * tslint (community built and maintained, can be because TS is open source)
-    + uses latest ES-whatever features (fat arrows, classes, async/await) -- can write TS but target whatever ES version you want (replaces babel)
+^ These things enable large-scale app development
+  - aligned with JS standards